uranus4ever/Vehicle-Detection/README.md

 ---

-### SVM Algorithm
+### **1) SVM Algorithm**

 SVM (Support Vector Machine) is a powerful machine learning technique.
 Here in this project it is trained and used for classification of car and not-car.

 #### 1. Collecting data
-My training data is mainly downloaded from [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark](http://www.cvlibs.net/datasets/kitti/) websites, which contain about 8700 pictures of car and 8900 of not-car.
-In addition, in order to increase detection accurancy, I create multiple not-car pics from video.
+My main training data is downloaded from [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark](http://www.cvlibs.net/datasets/kitti/) websites, which contain about 8700 pictures of car and 8900 of not-car.
+In addition, in order to increase detection accurancy, I create about 20 not-car pictures from video.

 ![car and not-car][img1]